Fordi/ember-1.4-site/source/guides/routing/defining-your-routes.md

 `this.resource('posts')`.
 However, when defining the `new` action (a verb), the route was defined with `this.route('new')`.

-### Multi-word Model Names

-For multi-word models all the names are camel cased except for the dynamic segment.
-For example, a model named `BigMac` would have a resource path of `/bigMacs/:big_mac_id`, route named `bigMac`, template named `bigMac`.

 ### Dynamic Segments

 One of the responsibilities of a resource's route handler is to convert a URL